unity_kit 2.0.0 copy "unity_kit: ^2.0.0" to clipboard

 Dependencies

-crypto, flutter, flutter_plugin_android_lifecycle, http, path_provider
+crypto, flutter, flutter_plugin_android_lifecycle, flutter_web_plugins, http, path_provider, web

 More